 To learn more about our services for transgender and gender non-conforming patients of all ages, visit the Medicine-Pediatrics Comprehensive Care Center online or call 310-208-1001 for an appointment.

-Tags: breast cancer, Bruce Jenner, Caitlyn Jenner, Children’s Health, discrimination, Dr. Amy K. Weimer, fertility, gender health, Gender Health program, medical home, Medicine-Pediatrics Comprehensive Care Center, Mental Health, pregnant transitioned men, sexually-transmitted infections, transgender, transgender issues, Wellness
+Tags: breast cancer, Bruce Jenner, Caitlyn Jenner, Children’s Health, discrimination, Dr. Amy K. Weimer, fertility, gender health, Gender Health, Gender Health program, medical home, Medicine-Pediatrics Comprehensive Care Center, Mental Health, pregnant transitioned men, sexually-transmitted infections, transgender, transgender issues, Wellness